-Shelley White is an Assistant Professor of Public Health and Sociology, and Program Director of the Master of Public Health.
+Shelley White is an Associate Professor of Public Health and Sociology, and Program Director of the Master of Public Health.
 An interdisciplinary scholar, Shelley completed her PhD in Sociology at Boston College, her Master of Public Health in International Health at Boston University, and her Bachelor in Occupational Therapy from Boston University.
 The common vein of her career is a commitment to health and human rights.

-Shelley began her career as a pediatric Occupational Therapist, supporting bilingual and integrative public school programs for children with multiple disabilities, many recent immigrants to the Boston area.
+Shelley began her career as a pediatric Occupational Therapist, supporting bilingual and integrative public school programs for children with complex learning needs, many recent immigrants to the Boston area.
 Having also worked with migrant youth in Mexico, she discovered her passion for global health.
 Upon completing her MPH, she worked on HIV/AIDS policy and programming, overseeing federal and state HIV care programs for the State of Maine and implementing early response programs in Lesotho, southern Africa.
 Shelley was drawn to sociology to better understand global and domestic inequalities, power dynamics in society, and the promise of social movements.
 She greatly enjoys working with her students as they develop their own critical analyses in learning about health and social inequalities, and understanding how collectives mobilize for social change.
 She teaches in the undergraduate sociology and public health programs, coordinated the Simmons World Challenge program in 2012-2013, and is the recipient of the 2013 Professor of the Year Award.
 She is enthusiastic to direct and teach within the online MPH in Health Equity in 2017, a program that examines health through political economic analyses, advances racial and intersectional justice, and works toward structural change.

 Shelley's research focuses on social movements and social justice, the politics of health and health policy, and socio-structural determinants of health, including the influences of corporations, trade, militarism, borders, and social inequities on health.
 She uses qualitative and mixed methods approaches to her research, and is informed by theories of knowledge and power, stratification, and social movements.
-She is also engaged in scholarship on teaching and learning and has held related positions with the Eastern Sociological Society and the American Sociological Association.
+She is also engaged in scholarship on teaching and learning.